Mental Health, Neurodivergence and Vulnerable Groups

 Professor Neil Brimblecombe is currently part-time professor of mental health and is a registered mental health nurse by professional background.
 He is Principal Investigator for an NIHR funded study into the well-being and experiences of informal carers in hospital at home services and is currently a researcher on a study examining the clinical use of a health and wellbeing measurement tool within community healthcare services.
 His other research interests include the mental health workforce and the history of mental health services.

 Professor Chris Flood's research specializes in conducting economic evaluations alongside clinical trials, employing methodologies such as cost-utility analysis, cost-benefit analysis (including Willingness to Pay), and cost-of-illness studies.
 His work spans various health domains, including cardiology, arthritis, stroke, and mental health.
-Often working with vulnerable populations his research includes studies that explore patient safety, medication side effects, attitudes toward suicide, and the measurement of mental health-related utility using tools like the Standard Gamble and Time Trade-Off.
+Often working with vulnerable populations his research has included studies that explored patient safety, medication side effects, attitudes toward suicide, mental health and economic outcomes.
 He has researched the cost effectiveness of using peer support interventions, for individuals with depression and aphasia post-stroke and transformative justice approaches for women with convictions.
+Current funded studies include the exploration of carers experiences of hospital at home and the experiences of mental health service users accessing podiatry services.

 Current projects include: